Diego1403/ObsidainVaults/Cuatri 6/Asignaturas/Desarollo Web/Teoria/World wide web/The world wide web.md

 - [[XML]] "eXtensible Markup Language" - Used to code any kind of data , read by the computers
 - [[XSL]] "eXtensible Stylesheet Language Family"

+It works on the DOM (Document object model) of the html page "its like the order tree like div in a div with and atribute"

 ## Backend languages "server side"